-This section provides businesses with schematic drawings, example Kensa heat pump and ground array costs comparative to LPG, and a real-life case study to showcase how a single ground source heat pump system fed by a borehole ground array can provide heating and hot water to a single property.
+This section provides self-builders with a ground source heat pump design with schematic drawings, ground source heat pump installation costs and a real-life case study and ground source heat pump reviews to showcase how a single ground source heat pump system fed by a borehole ground array can provide heating and hot water to a single property.

 For illustrative purposes only